 "Sedentary Lifestyle": What Do The Buzzwords Really Mean?

-What makes sitting so deadly isn't completely understood, but it's believed that prolonged sedentary periods lead to significant loss of the heart-healthy enzyme lipoprotein.
+What makes sitting so deadly isn't completely understood, but it's believed that prolonged sedentary (physically inactive) periods lead to significant loss of the heart-healthy enzyme lipoprotein.
 Without sufficient lipoprotein, cholesterol and triglyceride levels rise unchecked and increase your risk of heart disease.
 Avoiding the perils of this so-called "sitting disease" can be a challenge in modern society, but you can make a change.
 First, though, you may need to rethink what it means to be physically active and admit just how sedentary you are.

 Sedentary and Physical Activity Guidelines

 Recommendations related to a sedentary life boil down to two bits of advice:

 - Any activity is better than no activity.

 The Physical Activity Guidelines for Americans issued by the U.S. Department of Health and Human Services does offer advice on moderate and vigorous activity for people of different ages and circumstances.
 According to the guidelines, most adults should engage in moderate physical activity (such as brisk walking) for at least 2 hours and 30 minutes per week.
 The more active you are, the bigger the health benefit.